Michal-Pavlicek/digital-clock/README.md

 This mode is defined by the value of the 2-bit input vector **VEC_set**.
 When **VEC_set is "00"**, the counter operates in **automatic mode**, incrementing every second.
 If **VEC_set is "01"**, **manual mode** is activated, which can be observed in the top-level simulation in manual mode.
 In this mode, the counter responds to the **BTNU** button, pressing it **increments** the counter regardless of the 1 Hz clock signal, while pressing **BTND decrements** the counter.
 Overflow can also occur in manual mode.

-The minute and hour counters operate on the same principle, with the only difference being the value of **VEC_set**: it is set to **"10" for the minute counter** and **"11" for the hour counter**.
+The minute and hour counters operate on the same principle, with the only difference being the value of **VEC_set** it is set to **"10" for the minute counter** and **"11" for the hour counter**.
 The hour counter must also count up to 24.

 **Button debounce** is handled by a **process triggered by a 20 Hz clock signal**.
 This frequency is slow enough to allow button bounce effects to settle before the next evaluation, effectively filtering them out.